By Rebecca Ruger

 9. Queens Beach Park, Scarborough, Australia

 Found on the eastern coast of Australia, and boasting a great walking path, is Queensland’s best glassing beach, as voted by Glassing readers, despite one supporter claiming, “Australia tends to not have the range of colors as other beaches in the world.”
 We can think of a quite a few who might disagree!

 10. Parque Colon (Colon Park), Aguadilla, Puerto Rico

 “Bags full!
 Both sides of the river mouth will yield tons of goodies.
-Beautiful water,” said one voter about the beach in northeastern Puerto Rico.
+Beautiful water,” said one voter about the beach in northwestern Puerto Rico.
 Note: the beaches of San Juan on the opposite side of Puerto Rico were “this close” to being on the list, until a tie-breaker vote put Aguadilla at No. 10.
 Read more about beachcombing in Puerto Rico: